rheinwerk-verlag/planning-poker/README.rst

      :alt: You can see all the necessary information on a single page

 * 🗳️ The users are separated into **voters** and **moderators** who see and do different things during a session.
-  See :ref:`user_docs/roles:Roles` for more information.
+  See `roles <https://planning-poker.readthedocs.io/en/latest/user_docs/roles.html>`_ for more information.

 * 👥 See who participates in your session via a **live updated list of participants**.